beenotung/cast.ts/README.md

 You can also install cast.ts with `pnpm`, `yarn`, or `slnpm`

 ## Usage Example

+You can compose a parser by composing a wide range of parser builders, or auto infer a parser from sample value.

+### Composing Parsers

 ```typescript
 import { optional, object, int, array, id, string } from 'cast.ts'